nvhaver/purple-team-exercise-framework/PTEFv2.md

 # Goals & Objectives

 Purple Team Exercises are triggered by the need to test, measure, and improve people, process and technology.
 Information security professionals from various teams (Blue Team, CTI, and Red Team) will learn and practice their dedicated functions while improving process, and technology.
-The end goal is increasing resilience to current threats by detecting and responding to attacks before impact.
+The end goal is to increase resilience to current threats by detecting and responding to attacks before impact.
 Purple Team Exercises will have specific goals which drive the planning process depending on the maturity level of the organization and current objectives.
 Purple Team Exercises may have one or more of these goals: